(Note: as of 10/22/23 Wildcat Canyon Road is still under construction and is closed to cars, but not bicycles, at Inspiration Point.)

 Bear Creek Road—some people like that sort of thing

 Happy Valley Rd. is happy enough, but there is absolutely no valley to be seen.
 It’s a short, steep (but never fierce) climb on a tiny, fairly rough road through canopies of very pretty trees.
 It’s a favorite of mine.
-You’ll have it to yourself.
+You’ll have it to yourself (if the construction that started in the summer of 2021 is completed).

 Happy Valley Road